-When completing the certificate request using the PKCS#7 file in Internet Information Services (IIS) Manager 7.0, 7.5, and 8.0, the server may respond with the following error message:
+When completing the certificate request in Internet Information Services (IIS) 8.0 Manager using a PKCS#7 file, the server may respond with the following error message:

 There was an error while performing this operation.